msalemor/azure-appservice-to-mssql-fw-otions/README.md

-# AppService to Azure SQL connectivity using IP lists, Service Endpoint and Private Endpoint
+# App Service to Azure SQL connectivity using IP lists, Service Endpoint and Private Endpoint

 ## App Service to SQL with Outbound IPs fire rule